AnySleep: a channel-agnostic deep learning system for high-resolution sleep staging in multi-center cohorts: Discussion

 Motivated by the hypothesis that post-hoc aggregation underutilizes cross-channel relationships, we assessed how fusing channels at different points in the network affects model performance using two variants of AnySleep.
 The early fusion variant emphasizes cross-channel features, relying on a small channel-wise feature extractor before combining channels.
 This configuration performed substantially worse than the original AnySleep architecture (Table~\ref{tab:architectures}), suggesting that limited channel-wise capacity impaired the extraction of informative per-channel features and hindered channel combination.
 The late fusion variant focuses on extracting channel-wise features, combining them only shortly before the final classification layers.
 This variant outperformed early fusion but did not reach the performance of the baseline AnySleep model (Table~\ref{tab:architectures}), indicating that optimal performance requires a balance between channel-specific and cross-channel features.
 AnySleep achieves this balance by adaptively combining channel information at multiple network depths, which allows the model to shift its focus across channels and modalities at different feature abstraction levels (Figure~\ref{fig:attention-weights}).
 Such ``gradual'' fusion strategies~\cite{Stahlschmidt2022} are consistent with the idea that EEG and EOG channels provide complementary information at different temporal and spatial scales.
 To our knowledge, this is the first study to investigate these strategies for sleep staging models, which have predominantly relied on early or late fusion schemes to handle variable channel configurations~\cite{Guillot2021,Shi2024,Rossi2025}.

 Beyond handling heterogeneous montages, AnySleep predicts sleep stages at temporal resolutions of up to 128~Hz, which allows the model to capture short-lived sleep events such as micro-arousals that are often obscured in conventional 30-s staging.
 Consistent with the literature~\cite{Younes2015,BrinkKjaer2020}, we found that expert-annotated micro-arousals, typically described as short and sudden awakenings~\cite{BrinkKjaer2020,Hermans2022,Younes2015}, were rarely represented as Wake in standard 30-s epoch scoring (Figure~\ref{fig:arousals}b).
 As we increased the temporal resolution of the predicted stages, the proportion of expert-annotated arousals that aligned with Wake predictions increased, indicating that AnySleep's high-frequency outputs encode these brief events.
-A simple rule-based detector applied to these predictions identified up to 53\% of expert-annotated arousals, with a maximum IoU F1 score of 0.442, and achieved optimal performance for timescales of 2--8~s, which aligns with typical arousal durations of 3--15~s~\cite{Berry2020,BrinkKjaer2020}.
-Although a direct comparison with previous arousal detection studies is complicated by differences in datasets and evaluation metrics~\cite{Qian2021,BrinkKjaer2020}, our findings demonstrate that AnySleep can encode micro-events, such as arousals, in its high-frequency sleep stage predictions.
+A simple rule-based detector applied to these predictions identified up to 52.1\% of expert-annotated arousals, with a maximum IoU F1 score of 0.442, and achieved optimal performance for timescales of 2--8~s, which aligns with typical arousal durations of 3--15~s~\cite{Berry2020,BrinkKjaer2020}.
+Repeating this analysis with \USleep{} yielded qualitatively similar results (with predictions identifying up to 50.2\% of expert-annotated arousals), suggesting that sensitivity to arousals is a broader property of high-resolution sleep staging.
+AnySleep extends this capability to heterogeneous montages without fixed channel requirements, which is important for multi-center applications.